Clive20/GoPhysio-Website/README.md

 ﻿# GoPhysio-Website
-The application is called E-Books and intends to sell multiple books with a wide range of book genres such as fantasy fiction, Biographies, and Personal finance to name a few.
-With Some of the books that can be purchased on the E-Books being Can’t Hurt Me by David Goggins and Lord of The Rings by J.R.R.
-Tolkien to name a few.
-The application consists of multiple pages both for customers and the admin of the page, with the admin being able to login and view and edit orders, books, and book genres.
-While some of the customer pages allow the user to register and sign in and search for books available on the website, along with a cart page and order page for the user to complete their transaction.
-The website has also been designed to be as professional as possible with media responsiveness being implemented as much as possible while also implementing stripe to the website which allows for the customer to view checkout purchases made on the E-Books website.
-Lastly SQL server management has also been implemented into the code to allow for data such as customer details, books, book genres, cart etc. to be saved on the database through appsettings.json
+The healthcare application named GoPhysio is intended to promote 5 products which are Hypertrax, Cervitrac, knee-Pro, Lumbartrax, and Muscle Gun.
+The application consists of 7 pages with the two additional pages being the home and registration page.
+The responsiveness of this application has been tested on various devices such as iPhone 6, X, iPad, Moto G4 and more.
+The application has been written using HTML5 and CSS level, while the client interaction side has been achieved using JavaScript and jQuery.
+The website has been designed to be fully media responsive for optimal display on all sizes of device.
+Furthermore, all images have been pre-processed via optimisation and compression to reduce loading times and all code has been validated and contains no errors.
+In addition, the website has been tested on devices with alternate resolutions and the faults discovered have been removed.

 # Website Target Audience
 - People exploring health-related websites, with a preference for a responsive design optimized for various devices.